 If more than one school uses a route, one school takes responsibility for the route – they are known as the head school.
 This is usually the school where the route starts or ends.

-To change who is the Bus Controller at your school, complete one of the following forms and email it to firstname.lastname@example.org.
+To change who is the bus controller at your school, complete the following form and email it to firstname.lastname@example.org.

 - Primary Teachers' Collective Agreement